freeburg logo

 • Furloughed staffers are still considered employees and retain their employment and generally their benefits.

-• Laid-off workers are no longer considered employees and lose their benefits along with their job.
+• Laid-off workers are no longer considered employees and lose their benefits and their job.

 What is a Furlough?

 A furlough is a mandatory temporary unpaid leave of absence from which the employee is expected to return to work or to be restored from a reduced work schedule.
-Furloughs are often used when the employer does not have enough cash for payroll (for example, a government shutdown due to a lack of budget approval).
-Another thing is not enough work for all employees during a specific period.
-Therefore, by reducing employee schedules, the employer can avoid terminating people inside the company.
+Furloughs are often used when the employer does not have enough cash for payroll (for example, a government shutdown due to lack of budget approval) or when there is not enough work for all employees during a certain period and, by reducing employee schedules, the employer can avoid terminating employees.

-Employers must be careful when furloughing exempt employees so that they continue to pay them on a salary basis and do not jeopardize their exempt status under the federal Fair Labor Standards Act (FLSA) or corresponding state laws.
-A furlough that encompasses a full workweek is one way to accomplish this since the FLSA states that exempt employees do not have to be paid for any week in which they perform no work.
+Employers must be careful when furloughing exempt employees so that they continue to pay them on a salary basis and do not jeopardize their exempt status.
+A furlough that encompasses a full workweek is one way to accomplish this, since California law states that exempt employees do not have to be paid for any week in which they perform no work.

 How Furloughs Work

-A furlough reduces the hours, days, or weeks employees may work and usually has a finite length.
-A company can furlough employees for a specified time and set the furlough conditions.
-They can require employees to use accumulated paid time off during the furlough, but generally (for cost-saving measures), they notify employees the furlough will consist of unpaid time.
+A furlough reduces hours, days, or weeks employees may work and usually has a finite length.
+A company can furlough employees for specified amounts of time and set the conditions of the furlough.
+They can require employees to use accumulated paid time off during the furlough, but generally (for cost-saving measures) they notify employees the furlough will consist of unpaid time.

-There are key differences in how employers can set the term for furloughs for hourly (nonexempt) workers versus salaried (exempt) counterparts.
-The FLSA provides written guidance on when exempt versus nonexempt staff members must receive pay.
+There are key differences in the way employers can set the term for furloughs for hourly (nonexempt) workers versus salaried (exempt) counterparts.
+California law provides clearly written guidance on when exempt versus nonexempt staff members must receive pay.

 For hourly employees, the furlough could include reductions such as: